 Have a history of gestational diabetes

-Are 40 years old
+Are 40 years old and above

 Have impaired glucose tolerance or impaired fasting glucose